 Geometric shapes and patterns in graphic design

-You can use geometric design for absolutely anything from brand identities to products, clothing, websites, app design, and more!
-Below we'll look at some examples of geometric pattern being used in different contexts of design so you can learn and get some ideas.
+You can use geometric design for absolutely anything from brand identities to products, clothing, websites, app design, and more.
+Below we'll look at some examples of geometric patterns being used in different contexts of design so you can learn and get some ideas.